chrisdoc/thesis/thesis.md

 to provide a world wide map which can be used without any royalties.
 Contributers all over the world are feeding OpenStreetMap with new data.
 Therefore, OpenStreetMap is very accurate for locations where the number of contributers is high.
-Figure [fig:map~l~inz] illustrates a map[^8] of Linz, Austria generated by OpenStreetMap.
+Figure \[fig:map\_linz\] illustrates a map[^8] of Linz, Austria generated by OpenStreetMap.
 It can be seen that OpenStreetMap provides a large variety of data (e.g. streets, paths, buildings, POI, etc.).

 The developed system utilizes the road network from OpenStreetMap to estimate a start and end position of the trajectory as well for route generation.
 Additionally OpenStreetMap is used to validate the timing estimation for subscribers where no GPS path is available which is the case for A1 subscribers.

-![OpenStreetMap map of a part of Linz, Austria](./images/map_linz.png "fig:") [fig:map~l~inz]
+![OpenStreetMap map of a part of Linz, Austria<span data-label="fig:map_linz"></span>](./images/map_linz){width="0.7\linewidth"}

 ### Subscriber Information